jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 $$

 - The idea behind is to compute the return on a *maximally leveraged" version of a amrket neutral strategy.
-- While hedge funds can apply leverage to any strategey, there is a maximum amount of leverage that depends on their margin requirements (more on this later).
+- While hedge funds can apply leverage to any strategy, there is a maximum amount of leverage that depends on their margin requirements (more on this later).
 The maximum leverage is therefore 1/margin.
-- There is a close relationship beween the AM ratio and the IR
+- There is a close relationship between the AM ratio and the IR
 $$
 AM = IR \times \frac{\sigma(\epsilon)}{\text{margin}}